 No and No. As a 501 (c)(3) non-profit organization, we lead conservation efforts through contributions from our memberships, corporate and private contributions, grants, and partnerships.
 We do not receive regular funding from a national organization, the government, or tax dollars to run our programs.
 Your contribution benefits your Berks County.

-No. We currently have a staff of five paid employees.
+No. We currently have a staff of 15 full-time, 3 part-time, and numerous seasonal and temporary paid employees.
 We do, however, utilize volunteers for a variety of our committees and projects.

 The Berks County Conservation District is a county agency – we are a non-profit organization.
 The Conservation District is dedicated to the encouragement and instruction of the wise stewardship of the soils and waters of Berks County so that present and future generations may have healthy land to live and work on and clean water for drinking and recreation.
 They also operate the popular annual tree seedling sale.

 No. The Berks County Agricultural Land Preservation Board, a government agency, has been protecting farmland since 1989 through the purchase of agricultural conservation easements.
 The Agricultural Land Preservation Board, a nine-member board appointed by the Berks County Commissioners, is tasked with administering the agricultural land preservation program in Berks County.
 Agricultural easements limit the activity to agriculture and remain with the property deed in perpetuity.